esdc-devcop/esdc-devcop.github.io/guides/tfvc-to-git.md

      numbered lists are broken when rendered by the Architect GitHub Pages theme. -->

-# Migrate from TFVC to Git in TFS, GCcode or GitHub
+# Migrate from TFVC to Git

 ## Background